SAP/sap-btp-service-operator/README.md

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)

 ## Troubleshooting and Support

->###I cannot create a service binding because the instance is in `Delete Failed` state
+- I cannot create a service binding because its associated service instance is in `Delete Failed` state.
-> It is possible for a subaccount admin to create a service binding for an instance using smctl or postman by adding a query param `force_k8s_binding=true` to the bind request
+- To avoid this issue, subaccount admins should create a service binding for a service instance with the `force_k8s_binding` query param set to true (`force_k8s_binding=true) by using the Service Manager Control CLI (smctl) or 'Create a Service Binding' Service Manager API.

+Smctl Example

 >   ```bash
 >   smctl bind INSTANCE_NAME BINDING_NAME --param force_k8s_binding=true
 >   ```